 Recent events have reminded us that racial tension is alive and well in America.

-Tempers flared and sides were quickly drawn when a white police officer shot a black man during an altercation.
+Tempers flare and sides are quickly drawn whenever we hear of yet another altercation between a white and black person.
 A local tragedy becomes another chapter in the ongoing national saga of racism and hatred.
-The advances we’ve made in racial reconciliation over the last 50 years are fragile and easily shattered.
+The advances we’ve made in racial reconciliation over the last 100+ years are fragile and easily shattered.

 Even in a generation raised in the era of civil rights, integration, equal opportunity, and a black president, there continues to exist a deep rift between the races.
 Laws and policies are important, but they lack the power to transform us.